mrismanaziz/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.